Hube2/wp-schema-org-in-editor/README.md

 added with the `itemscope` and `itemtype` attribute and the other attributes can be added to may types of elements.

+This plugin does not add any controls or change the editor automatically insert elements or attributes.
+The editor must edit the document in "Text" (code) view and manually add the desired markup to the document. the editor needs to be familiar with <a href="http://schema.org/" target="_blank">http://schema.org/</a>.

 ## List of Elements and Attibutes Allowed

 * a